The Blue Heeler is an Australian working breed. They were traditionally used for driving cattle along by nipping at their heels—hence the name.

 It is also important to remember that if your Australian Cattle Dog does develop any diseases, like those mentioned earlier, you will have to cover the cost of treatment.

 It is a big decision getting a new dog, whatever breed you decide to choose.
-A Blue Heeler can be a wonderful companion and family dog if your cirumstances are right
+A Blue Heeler can be a wonderful companion and family dog if your circumstances are right

 You need to make sure you’re prepared to give your dog the attention it will need.

-You will need to socialize your puppy well, and keep your pet healthy and fit both mentally and physically And to keep up with recommended medical checks to ensure that your puppy is growing properly.
+You will need to socialize your puppy well, and keep your pet healthy and fit both mentally and physically.
+It’s also vital to keep up with recommended medical checks to ensure that your puppy is growing properly.

 Blue Heelers do best when they have a job to do, whether that job is herding cattle, fetching frisbees, keeping you company on your morning run, or competing in agility contests.